Winkey86/Polymorphic-Sequence-struct-with-GUI/README.md

-# Polymorphic-Sequence-struct-with-GUI
-Polymorphic Sequence struct on C++ with GUI on PyQt5
+Polymorphic Sequence struct on C++ with GUI on PyQt5 using pybind11